- FUTURE STUDENTS

 - Undergraduate and dental school grade-point averages, and class rank in dental school.

 - Three letters of recommendation reflecting the applicant’s clinical and academic abilities.

 - Scores from the National Board Dental Examinations, Part I and Part II.
-Not required from graduates of non-U.S./non-Canadian dental schools.
+Not required from graduates of non-U.S./non-Canadian dental schools but recommended.